craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/black-lives-matter.md

 There’s of course more to do, more to learn, and I'm going to work to do that.
 But, I want to move forward imperfectly now towards a common vision of justice, equality, and peace for _everyone_, starting where the need is greatest.
 Reach out if you are able and willing to help me do that better.

-I'm on the path either way, looking to follow vs. lead.
+I'm on the path either way, looking to follow more than lead until I learn more.

 ----